 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law providing an employee retention credit (ERC), which is a refundable tax credit against certain employment taxes on qualified wages.
 The Taxpayer Certainty and Disaster Tax Relief Act of 2020, the American Rescue Plan Act of 2021 and the Infrastructure Investment and Jobs Act amended the qualifications for eligible employers who could apply and extended the availability of the ERC employment taxes on qualified wages paid after December 31, 2020 through September 30, 2021.
-We believe that we qualify for application of the ERC on qualified wages from the second guarter of 2020 through the third guarter of 2021.
+We believe that we qualify for application of the ERC on qualified wages from the second guarter of 2020 through the third quarter of 2021.

 In August 2023, we applied for ERC refunds, totaling \$2.5 million, net of professional fees.
-Pending the Internal Revenue Service's (IRS) review and determination of our eligibility, we anticipate receiving the ERC refunds within the next nine months.
-However, there can be no assurance we will ultimately receive the amounts we currently expect, if any, or the timeframe of any such receipt, based on IRS review or otherwise.
+Pending the Internal Revenue Service's (IRS) review and determination of our eligibility, we are uncertain as to the timeframe of credit receipts.
+There is no assurance we will ultimately receive the amounts that we currently expect, if any, or the timeframe of any such receipt, based on IRS review or otherwise.
+As of June 30, 2024, we have not recognized the ERC in our financial statements.